Burners Beach Bush Campground

 Check In: 12:00 | Check Out: 10:00

-Maximum capacity: 40 cars + caravans/trailers per day (32 on western end, 8 on eastern end) NOTE: This campground experiences limited to no phone/internet reception, book campsite prior to arrival.
+Maximum capacity: 30 cars + caravans/trailers per day (30 sites on western end ONLY.
+Eastern end no longer available to camp due to storm damage) NOTE: This campground experiences limited to no phone/internet reception, book campsite prior to arrival.

 Description

-Burners Beach has two distinct areas, the western space has some toilet facilities whilst the eastern area is self-sufficient only.
-It is strongly recommended that the majority of campers at any one time utilise the western space.
+Burners Beach campground is open on the western space only which has toilet facilities.
+The eastern area is no longer available to camp due to storm damage on May 26th 2025.
 Please do not set up camp on the pull-over areas along the road.
 The campsites are all close to the water and are protected by the cliffs to the south.

 This campground is very popular campground and is often the first to fill up in peak times.
 Campers must park at a 90-degree angle wherever possible to leave room for others.
 Campers are reminded not to drive out onto the fragile reef and to instead use the nearby boat ramp.